Have You Hit the Point of Diminishing Returns as a Developer?

 To some degree that makes a lot of sense.
 If you only had 100 points to spend on learning a number of skills and you spent 1 point in 100 different skills then you would be very unskilled in everything.

 On the flip side, if you spent 100 points into 1 skill then you would be very skilled in that 1 thing but you wouldn’t be equipped to deal with anything else.

-This post won’t be talking about whether or not you should be a specialist or a Jack of all trades.
+This article won’t be talking about whether or not you should be a specialist or a Jack of all trades.
 Both types can be successful out in the wild.

 Instead I want to talk about identifying when you’ve reached the point of diminishing returns and it ends up making sense to diversify your skill set instead of diving even deeper into a single skill.